HexState/HexState/README.md

 ### Mode 1: Chunked Mode

 Chunks are the engine's coarse-grained quantum registers.
-Each chunk represents a single D-dimensional quantum system backed by a **shadow cache**(Unless God mode is used..) — a full state vector of `D^size` complex amplitudes stored in `mmap`'d memory.
+Each chunk represents a single D-dimensional quantum system backed by a **shadow cache** — a full state vector of `D^size` complex amplitudes stored in `mmap`'d memory.

 ```
                         ┌─────────────────────────────────────────┐